Left Shoulder Pain in Women: Causes, Symptoms, and Treatment

 1. Medical History Review

-When you go to the doctor about your left shoulder pain, they will ask you lots of questions about the pain.
-They want to know how the pain feels, how long you have had it, and if any activities or injuries might have caused it.
-They will also ask you about other symptoms you might have, like chest pain, shortness of breath, or numbness.
-This is to help them figure out if there is something else wrong with your body, like a heart problem or nerve compression, that is causing the pain.
+The doctor will ask many questions about your shoulder pain.
+They want to know how it feels, how long you’ve had it, and if any activities or injuries might have caused it.
+They’ll also check for other symptoms like chest pain, trouble breathing, or numbness to see if something else, like a heart or nerve problem, could be causing the pain.

 2. Physical Examination